 - Filtering photo collections according to criteria

-- Photos will supports external editors, e.g. Photoshop can launch within Photos and save edits to the Photos library
+- Photos will support external editors, e.g. Photoshop can launch within Photos and save edits to the Photos library

 - Third-party projects extensions that let you order framed prints, create web pages and more